MiriamCristinaZ/Web-Search-Ranking-Improvement-Horiseon/README.md

    - Updated the stylesheet link in the HTML to match the changes made in the HTML file.
    - Minor adjustments may have been made to the CSS to ensure it works seamlessly with the updated HTML structure.

-## Usage
+   - CSS selectors and properties have been restructured to follow a more semantic structure.
+   - Similar sections and styles have been grouped together for improved organization.

-To use this project, follow the following link:
+To view this project, follow the below link:
 MiriamCristinaZ.github.io/Web-Search-Ranking-Improvement-Horiseon